nebrius/reduxology/README.md

     <tr>
       <td>...middleware</td>
       <td>Redux Middleware</td>
       <td>Any additional Redux middleware you'd like to attach to the Redux instance, e.g. [redux-thunk](https://github.com/reduxjs/redux-thunk) or [redux-saga](https://github.com/redux-saga/redux-saga).
 These middleware can be passed in as-is without modification.
-They are passed to the Redux `applyMiddleware` method directly, so there's no need to call `applyMiddleware` yourself.

-      Note: the value for store, next, and action used by the middleware are the raw under-the-hood variants, not the Reduxology variants.
+They are passed to the Redux `applyMiddleware` method directly, so there's no need to call `applyMiddleware` yourself. <br />Note: the value for store, next, and action used by the middleware are the raw under-the-hood variants, not the Reduxology variants.
 I soon hope to implement some helper methods you can use to convert actions and the store to the Reduxology variants.</td>
     </tr>
   </tbody>
 </table>